Conditions for local transformations between sets of quantum states: LOCC transformations between sets of quantum states

 \item If $\bm{\Lambda}\in\text{LOCC}$ then we must also have

 for any $\bm{p}$. \end{itemize} The second inequality becomes significant when both the input and output sets consist of mutually orthogonal states, for the first inequality cannot help in this case.
 In such cases, one may apply the second equality to rule out some kinds of transformations.
 For example, if $S_{1}$ consists of locally indistinguishable states, but the states in $S_{2}$ are locally distinguishable, then it is not possible to achieve $S_{1}\rightarrow S_{2}$.
+More generally, if both are locally indistinguishable and $\bm{D}_{l}\left(S_{1}\right)<\bm{D}_{l}\left(S_{2}\right)$, then $S_{1}\nrightarrow S_{2}$ under LOCC.
 However, the second inequality will not give us any useful information if both sets are locally distinguishable.